brainfo/brainfo.github.io/_posts/2021-02-26-bucket-list.md

-# Bucket List

 ![dream](/img/in-post/post-bucket-list/dreams-quotes-02a.jpg)

 **These are what I dream to do in my life time.
 This list will be consistently updated.**

 - [ ] Learn interior design and design my own space someday
 - [ ] Learn impressionism and create my own artwork someday